-1. Go out into nature - take a local walk or go into your garden if you are lucky enough to have one.

-2. Collect flowers that look past their best, deadhead flowers (with permission) or choose weeds.
-Put the flowers in paper bags or containers of any type.

-3. Take your bounty home and sort, deciding whether you want to keep the flowers whole or separate the petals.
+- 1. Go out into nature take a local walk or go into your garden if you are lucky enough to have one. - 2.
+Collect flowers that look past their best, deadhead flowers (with permission) or choose weeds.
+Put the flowers in paper bags or containers of any type. - 3.
+Take your bounty home and sort, deciding whether you want to keep the flowers whole or separate the petals.

-4. Place the flowers and petals into ice cube trays, small containers or even discarded egg shells.
-Pour water over the top and place in the freezer overnight.

-5. Once frozen, pop out the flower ice cubes and admire your handiwork.
+- 4. Place the flowers and petals into ice cube trays, small containers or even discarded egg shells.
+Pour water over the top and place in the freezer overnight. - 5.
+Once frozen, pop out the flower ice cubes and admire your handiwork.
 Perhaps take some photos or draw and paint the trapped flowers?
-Some flowers create a very pretty stain, almost watercolour like once they start to defrost and you can use this to paint with.

-6. Once defrosted add to your compost bin or create perfume like my tiny one makes with the defrosted petals!
+Some flowers create a very pretty stain, almost watercolour like once they start to defrost and you can use this to paint with. - 6.
+Once defrosted add to your compost bin or create perfume like my tiny one makes with the defrosted petals!

-hnson, First Lady of the USA from ocate for beautifying the America's way Beautification Act was informally s bloom, so does hope.
+The quote is from Lady Bird Johnson, First Lady of the USA from 1963 to 1969.
+She was an advocate for beautifying the America's cities and highways.
+The Highway Beautification Act was informally known as "Lady Bird's Bill."

+"Where flowers bloom, so does hope."

-#TinyRevolutions - saying thank you
+#TinyRevolutions - Saying Thank You